Akascape/Datamosher-Pro/Readme.md

 ## How It Works?
 The main issue with datamoshing is conversion of corrupted files but with Datamosher Pro you can use any video file and get an usable datamoshed file.
 The video is first converted to the required file format using ffmpeg, then the effect is applied and the corrupted file is converted back to stable version using the same process so that the output video can directly be used in other editing softwares.
 All the unneccesary temp files get deleted automatically.
 ## Conclusion
-You will not find this type of program anywhere with so many free effects only for datamoshing.
+You will not find this type of free software anywhere with so many free effects only for datamoshing.
 I hope there is no error in the program but if you find any bug then raise an issue.
 You can also help to make new datamosh effects.
 <br>The effects are all inspired from ItsKaspar's [tomato.py](https://github.com/itsKaspar/tomato), Joe Friedl's [pymosh](https://github.com/grampajoe/pymosh) and [FFglitch](https://ffglitch.org/).
 All the logos and designs are created by me. <br>Thanks!
 Made by Akash Bora (a.k.a `Akascape`).